Illinois Compiled Statutes

 valid Firearm Owner's Identification Card.

-(c) If receipt of a firearm would not violate Section 24-3 of the Criminal Code of 2012, federal law, or this Act the Department of State Police shall:
+(c) If receipt of a firearm would not violate Section 24-3 of the Criminal Code of 2012, federal law, or this Act, the Illinois State Police shall:

 (1) assign a unique identification number to the